mattkatz/cc-pypa-poetry-mkdocs/docs/tutorial.md

 you don't have one, please follow the links to apply one before you get started on this tutorial.

-If you are new to Git and GitHub, you should probably spend a few minutes on some tutorials at the top of the page at [GitHub Help].
+If you are new to Git and GitHub or GitLab, you should probably spend a few minutes on some tutorials at the top of the page at [GitHub Help] or [GitLab Tutorials].

 ## Step 1: Install Cookiecutter